thehamop1/NoteTakingMVCProject/README.md

 		js files in api/controllers/api.
 Models are similar.

 Additional Note:
-	- You'll notice one extra commit here and thats due to heroku changes (You cant choose your own ports so i had to branch my code in order to deploy to seperate branches) the extra commit is just to show you the right address i proxy to."
+	- You'll notice one extra commit here and thats due to heroku changes (You cant choose your own ports so i had to branch my code in order to deploy to seperate machines) the extra commit is just to show you the right address i proxy to."